A traditional syrup cake full of walnuts and spices

 We almost faked it here.
 We were tempted to change this recipe, in order to reflect what we know to be the correct way to bake.
 One of us is a pretty avid baker, and has spent years perusing pastry books, taking classes, and working towards making the perfect croquembouche and pastry dough.
-That same one of us is also scientist, and acknowledges that baking…is a science.
+That same one of us is also a scientist, and acknowledges that baking…is a science.
 And then, we bake with our parents.
-Although you very graciously accepted our parents’ milopita recipe, posted exactly as it was baked (meaning…illogically), would you accept another hodgepodge dessert?
+Although you very graciously accepted our parents’ milopita recipe, posted exactly as it was baked (meaning…illogically), we wondered, would you accept another hodgepodge dessert?
 We were worried.
-So instead, we thought we should tell you that our parents sifted the flour, baking powder and ground spices together, and that the wet ingredients were well combined using a stand mixer, before the wet and dry components were combined.
-You know, to reflect what actual baking books tell you to do.
-But, we thought against it.
+So we considered telling you that our parents sifted the flour, baking powder and ground spices together, that they mixed the wet ingredients together using a stand mixer before the wet and dry components were combined, you know… to reflect what actual baking books tell you to do.
+But, we chose not to.
 Mia Kouppa is all about keeping it real folks!
 Besides, their almost nonsensical way of baking works beautifully – their desserts, including this karydopita, are always delectable, and perfectly composed.

 When we went over one early Saturday morning to bake this cake with our parents, we found our father sitting at the kitchen table, with his morning coffee, shelling walnuts.
 He had taken a hammer to them, just enough to crack the shells, and was using a butter knife to carefully pry the walnut kernels out.
 We apologized that we had not brought over some pre-shelled nuts, to save him the trouble, and he laughed, saying, “This is trouble?”
 And so, we quietly sat with him, watching him work, and every once in a while he would smile and offer us a nut to eat.
 Suddenly, we were young girls again, sitting with our Baba around the kitchen table, quietly watching him shell walnuts and almonds and hazelnuts, anxiously wondering which of these treats would be offered to us next.

 Although our parents tend to shell their own nuts, you definitely don’t have to.
 However, here are a few things to consider.
 Nuts still in their shell tend to taste fresher, are usually cheaper, and force you to take some time to stop, sit, and engage in a pretty relaxing task.
 If you happen to have children or other family with you to help (or to watch you work), you may even end up creating some lovely memories.
-You can’t purchase a bag of crushed walnuts which will do that.
+We don’t think you can purchase a bag of crushed walnuts which will do that.

 Regardless of the type of walnuts you start off with, you will need to end up with crushed walnuts.
 Our parents use a food processor for this task, being careful to end up with small pieces.
 You do not want to over-process or over-crush the nuts however; you shouldn’t end up with nut meal.
 There needs to be some nutty texture to your karydopita.